The mentoring programme designed by women in transport for women in transport

 Designed by women in transport

 I am a longtime member and enthusiastic supporter of Women in Transport.
-I am thrilled that we have been able to create, in collaboration with Sonya, the Advance mentoring programme for our members.
+I am thrilled to have been able to create, in collaboration with Sonya, the Advance mentoring programme for our members.